Kunull/Writeups/docs/pwn.college/Program Security/Program Security - Shellcoding.md

 The challenge supports unlimited sequential connections.
 ```

-Let's write a small script to senf `"Hello World"` to the challenge.
+Let's write a small script to send `"Hello World"` to the challenge.

 ```py title="~/script.py" showLineNumbers
 from pwn import *